MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/powerapps-gdpr-export-dsr.md

     ![Gateway details](./media/powerapps-gdpr-export-dsr/gateway-details-share.png)

 ### Gateway PowerShell cmdlets
 There are also PowerShell cmdlets that allow you to retrieve, manage, and delete your personal gateways.
-For more information, see [On-premise gateway cmdlets](https://go.microsoft.com/fwlink/?linkid=872238).
+For more information, see [On-premises gateway cmdlets](https://go.microsoft.com/fwlink/?linkid=872238).

 ## Step 11: Export the user’s personal data in Microsoft Flow
 PowerApps licenses always include Microsoft Flow capabilities.
 In addition to being included in PowerApps licenses, Microsoft Flow is also available as a standalone service.
 For guidance on how to respond to DSR requests for users that use the Microsoft Flow service, see [Responding to GDPR Data Subject Requests for Microsoft Flow](https://go.microsoft.com/fwlink/?linkid=872250).